 That is why, to the victims of Nazi Germany

 and their loved ones,

 who are dead or very very fucking old

 I would like to say, my great-uncle’s silence was shameful, and for this inexcusable failing on his part, I am so sorry.

 I would like to apologize to Netaji Bose and Mahatma Gandhi for failing to tell them that had shit for brains.
 British rule was good.
-It wanted to get better by becoming increasingly based on representative, responsible government.
+It wanted to get better by becoming increasingly based on representative, responsible, government.
 Bose did get to be CEO of Calcutta Corporation at the young age of 27.
 But he and his didn't ilk didn't greatly improve governance.
 By failing to cooperate with the Brits, the Indian nationalists failed to learn how to work with each other on projects which would benefit all voters.
 They preferred to pose as Messiahs of various stripes.
 But they were shit.
 Thus, when the Brits left, India actually became less able to feed or defend itself.
-Democracy quickly degenerated into either Dynasticism of Military Dictatorship.
+Democracy quickly degenerated into either Dynasticism or Military Dictatorship.
 That's what the descendants of Boses or other Barristocrats should apologize for.
-But they won't because they too are virtue signaling cretins.
+But they won't because they too are virtue signalling cretins.